 Pepita Codina is being honored with a makeshift memorial in Hipolit de Voldrega, her hometown of 3,000 people near Barcelona.

-Mayor Xavier Vilamala tweeted that he was "very sad and distressed" by the news of her death.
+Mayor Xavier Vilamala said on Twitter he was "very sad and distressed" by the news of her death.

 Local media reported that Codina's daughter, Elisabet, was injured in the attack, but is currently out of danger at Hospital del Marin Barcelona.

-The granddaughter and grandmother were in Barcelona to celebrate the grandmother's birthday when they were caught up in the horror on Las Ramblas, according to Portuguese media reports.
+The two were in Barcelona to celebrate the grandmother's birthday when they were caught up in the horror on Las Ramblas, according to Portuguese media reports.